-- The majority of Indigenous deaths in Queensland in 2006-2010 were due to chronic diseases (for example, circulatory disease, cancer, diabetes, respiratory disease, kidney disease).
-Indigenous persons died at 8 times the rate of non-Indigenous Australians from diabetes and almost twice the rate from circulatory diseases. - Diabetes is almost 4 times more prevalent among the Indigenous population than the non-Indigenous population in Queensland based on data from the 2004-05 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS).
+• The majority of Indigenous deaths in South Australia in 2006-2010 were due to chronic diseases (for example, circulatory disease, cancer, diabetes, respiratory disease, kidney disease).
+Indigenous persons died at almost 4 times the rate of non-

+- Indigenous Australians from diabetes and almost twice the rate from circulatory diseases. - Diabetes is 4 times more prevalent among the Indigenous population than the non-Indigenous population in South Australia based on data from the 2004-05 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS).